-Creating designs out of pattern blocks—those multicolored trapezoids, hexagons, and triangles that are a mainstay in most preschool classrooms—is a great way for children to build geometric thinking.
-While playing Pattern Block Puzzles, children also explore rotations and reflections, thus building their spatial skills.
-Building with pattern blocks is all about putting things together and then taking them apart.
 “These activities help children see the world as being made up of shapes and also prepares them for later mathematical ideas.
 The best part about this activity?
-It is designed with a wide range of students in mind, from children who are just practicing placing blocks to those who can complete a challenging puzzle on their own.
+It is designed with a wide range of students in mind, from children who are just practicing placing blocks to those who can complete a challenging puzzle on their own.”

 Mouse Shapes by Ellen Stoll Walsh

-In this book, the mice hide from a cat in a pile of shapes.
-They have fun making things with the shapes—but the cat finds them!
-They decide to use the shapes to build “three big scary mice” to scare the cat—and it works!
-After reading this book, your children could use paper and cut out shapes to build their own designs—a great way to get them thinking about how geometric shapes fit together and make pictures.
+In this book, mice hide from a cat in a pile of shapes.
+The mice have lots of fun constructing with the shapes, but then the cat finds them!
+The mice use the shapes to build “three big scary mice” to scare the cat away — and it works!
+After reading this book, children could use scissors and paper to cut out shapes and build their own designs.
+This is a great way to get children thinking about how geometric shapes fit together to make pictures.

 Color Zoo by Lois Ehlert

-This unique book has artfully cut out and overlaid pages that use shapes—rectangles, squares, circles, triangles, ovals, and more—to make the faces of animals.
-The bright, colorful designs are ones that will keep the children coming back to look again and again.
-You can extend this to an art activity by having children glue together different shapes—rectangles, squares, hearts, ovals, triangles, rhombuses, and more—to make creations of their own design.
+This unique book has artful cutouts and overlaid pages that use shapes — rectangles, squares, circles, triangles, ovals, and more — to create animal faces.
+These bright, colorful designs will keep children coming back again and again.
+For an additional activity, have children glue together different shape cutouts to make design creations of their own!

 Bear in a Square, Oso en un cuadrado by Stella Blackstone

-Shapes, counting, rhyming, bilingual Spanish and English—this book has it all.
-On each page bear is looking for a different shape—squares, hearts, circles, rectangles, triangles, rhombuses, zigzags, ovals, and stars.
-He has to find a certain number, 1-10 of each one.
-The total number of shapes on the page are shown on the sidebar on the right hand side of the page.
-The simple, rhyming text is in English and Spanish so children can learn the shape names in both languages.
-You can extend this book into an art activity by having children glue shapes onto their paper and create a picture around them.
+Shapes, counting, and rhyming in both Spanish and English — this book has it all!
+On each page of this book, a bear is looking for a different shape: squares, hearts, circles, rectangles, triangles, rhombuses, zigzags, ovals, and stars.
+The bear needs to find a particular number (1-10) of each shape and the total number of shapes on the page are shown on the sidebar.
+This book’s fun and simple rhyming text is written in both English and Spanish so children can learn shape names in both languages!

 What is Square? by Rebecca Kai Dotlich

-The text is simple and rhymes with lots of examples of things in the world that are square.
-A great basic book that can inspire children to go on their own shape hunt or make a collection of objects that are all square.
+This is a great, basic book that can inspire children to go on their own shape hunt or to make a collection of objects that are all square!

 Shapes (Math Counts) by Henry Pluckrose

-A great book to get children thinking about the shapes they see in the world around them.
-The first few pages ask children to run their finger around the edge of a square, circle, rectangle, hexagon, and triangle.
-Then there is a page showing three different squares and the next page showing five different triangles that ask children to look at how they are similar and different.
-The next part of the book is great for talking about going on a shape hunt—there are photographs where children can find rectangles, squares, triangles, circles in the real world—even hexagons in the honeycomb.
-On page 16, the author introduces the word tessellation to describe shapes that fit together without leaving spaces.
-While the word is probably new to children, its probably a concept they have experienced when building in the block area or making designs with the pattern blocks.
+This is a great book to get children thinking about the shapes that they see in the world around them.
+The first few pages ask children to run their finger along the edges of a square, circle, rectangle, hexagon, and triangle.
+Then there is a page showing three different squares and another page showing five different triangles.
+The book asks children to look at how the shapes are similar and different.
+The next part of the book is great for talking about going on a shape hunt!
+There are photographs for children to find rectangles, squares, triangles, and circles in the real world — even hexagons in a honeycomb!
+On page 16, the author introduces the word tessellation to describe shapes that fit together without leaving any spaces.
+Although this word is probably new to children, it is a concept that they have experienced when building with blocks or making designs with pattern blocks.

-You can use this book as an inspiration to go on a shape hunt in your classroom, your school, and outside.
-Find circles such as clocks, knobs, or stools.
-Find rectangles in windows, art paper, or photographs.
-Have children cut out their own shapes and glue them onto paper to make pictures and designs.
+For an additional activity, go on a shape hunt in your classroom, your bedroom, and outside.
+Find circles such as clocks, doorknobs, and stools.
+Find rectangles such as windows, art paper, and photographs.
+Can you find a triangle in your lunch?

 So Many Circles, So Many Squares by Tana Hoban

-In this wordless picture book, Tana Hoban has taken colorful photographs of images from everyday life with circles and squares.
-Children will enjoy hunting for the shapes in these pictures and it is a great jumping off point for going on a shape hunt.
-Note that some of the “squares” have rounded corners and some of the examples of circles, like onions and grapes aren’t really circles.
+In this wordless picture book, Tana Hoban displays colorful photographs of images from everyday life with circles and squares.
+Children will enjoy “hunting” for shapes in the pictures and then going on a shape hunt of their own!
+Note that some of the “squares” in this book have rounded corners and some of the circles, like onions and grapes, aren’t really circles.